Catatonia (band): Way Beyond Blue (1996)

 As they prepared for the album, they released a special release for the Catatonia fanclub which had formed after "Bleed".
 Containing "Blow the Millenium, Blow" and "Beautiful Sailor", the vinyl record was sent to all members.
 The following month, on 18 January 1996, "Sweet Catatonia" was released.
 It became the first Catatonia single to reach the UK singles chart, peaking at 61st position.
 MRM sought to expand the profile of the band in Europe, publishing the compilation The Sublime Magic of Catatonia.
 The band toured the UK, supported by Liverpool-based band Space, and while touring "Lost Cat" was released on 22 April.
 It just missed out on the top 40, reaching 41st position.
 As part of the tour, they appeared at several music festivals that year including Reading, Phoenix and at Madstock!
 3 in London.

-Catatonia began to get radio exposure with the single "You've Got a Lot to Answer For", which entered the top 40 for the first time in September 1996.
+Catatonia began to get radio exposure with the single "You've Got a Lot to Answer For" which entered the top 40 in September 1996.
 After several delays, the album Way Beyond Blue was released on 30 September.
 There were 12 tracks, several of which had appeared on previous EPs and as b-sides to singles.
 On the background of the successful album, there were problems behind the scenes.
 Matthew's and Robert's relationship broke down, with Roberts ending it and seeing someone else within days.
 The duo sought to keep the band together despite the problems, and they found a way to continue working together.
 Warner Bros.
 Records had intended to release "Lost Cat" from Way Beyond Blue in the United States, but due to problems at the record label this did not occur.